saifxyzyz/Resume/rendercv_output/Saif_Mohammed_CV.md

 1 year 1 month

-- Built an automation software for inventory management.
+- Built an automation software for inventory management which processed incoming purchase orders.

-- Used Logistic Regression Machine Learning Model to track and predict incoming emails and check whether they are regarding purchase orders.
+- Engineered an NLP pipeline using Logistic Regression to automate the classification of high-volume procurement emails, improving inventory processing efficiency

 - Streamlined inventory management and report generation process.

+## **YHills**, Machine Learning Intern

+Hyderabad, IND

+Feb 2024 – Apr 2024

+3 months

+- Engineered a video recommendation system at an Educational Tech platform.

+- Used ContextVectorizer, Pandas, Numpy and cosine-similarity to make the recommendation engine.